Tetration: Notation

 There are not as many notations for iterated exponentials, but here are a few:

 Examples

 Because of the extremely fast growth of tetration, most values in the following table are too large to write in scientific notation.
 In these cases, iterated exponential notation is used to express them in base 10.
 The values containing a decimal point are approximate.
+Usually, the limit that can be calculated in a numerical calculation program such as Wolfram Alpha is 3↑↑4, and the number of digits up to 3↑↑5 can be expressed.